Stocks Mostly Higher Despite Renewed Rate Hike Worries - UrduPoint

 London, (UrduPoint / Pakistan Point News - 8th Jun, 2023 ):European and US equity markets mostly rose Thursday as investors bet on whether the Federal Reserve would keep raising US interest rates to combat stubbornly-high inflation.

-Wall Street stocks drifted higher at the open as initial claims for jobless benefits ticked higher, suggesting the US monetary policymakers have room to pause their campaign of rate hikes.
+Wall Street stocks made modest gains in late morning trading after initial claims for jobless benefits ticked higher, suggesting the US monetary policymakers have room to pause their campaign of rate hikes.

-Fresh data on the US labor market showed first-time claims for unemployment benefits rose modestly to 261,000 last week, the highest level for more than a year and a half.
+Fresh data on the US labour market showed first-time claims for unemployment benefits rose modestly to 261,000 last week, the highest level for more than a year and a half.

+The data fuelled "speculation that the labour market is finally starting to respond to the impact of past rate hikes and spike in inflation," said market analyst Fawad Razaqzada at City Index.

 Strong job creation and low unemployment have been one reason the Fed has hesitant to let up on interest rates, with policymakers fearful that strong wage gains could fuel further inflation.

-Eurozone indices were mostly higher in afternoon deals despite data showing the bloc entered recession at the start of the year.
+Eurozone indices closed higher despite data showing the bloc entered recession at the start of the year, but London stocks fell.

 Tokyo finished down as the yen bounced on data showing Japan's economy expanded more than initially thought in the first quarter.